 2.1.3 Manually-Assisted Processes

 Each party shall identify the different processes that directly support data exchanges that require manual intervention.
 Manual intervention increases the risk of errors or process failures and could serve to conceal systemic problems that might introduce transaction errors or hazards into the Market.
-ANSI X12-formatted files shall never be altered manually except in the case of a simulated error for a test script.
+ANSI X12-formatted files shall never be altered manually.
 This information will be documented in advance on the Testing Worksheet and shared with trading partners.

 2.1.4 Testing Responsibilities